 If you are not convinced listen to Gary Fasbender – in 2009 at the age of 70 he participated in the Senior Games.

-And Diana Nyad at the age of 64 swam from Cuba to Florida – a distance of 110 miles.
+And Diana Nyad at the age of 64 swam 110 miles. all the way to Florida.

 If you have access to a lake or creek then practice some survival skills like swimming across with a rope, taking into account the current and secure both ends and haul yourself over using the rope or get a couple of mates to join you on this exercise.